CX-Box/cxbox-doc/docs/widget/type/property/pagination/pagination.md

 * If the number of records is a multiple of _limit, a single jump to a page with no records will occur, since it is impossible to determine whether this is the last page.
 * If the number of records is a multiple of _limit, a request for the next page will be sent even if it does not exist.
 If this request returns an error, it should be handled with a try {} catch {} block.
+  (For instance, when retrieving data for the next page from a microservice.)

 ### How does it look?
 ![nextAndPreviousSmart.gif](nextAndPreviousSmart.gif)